Waseem0912-coder/asr_blog/readme.md

 | using | 0.90       | 1.20     |
 | Paytm | 1.20       | 1.50     |

-**(Insert Image: A timeline visualization with the aligned words placed accurately along the waveform.
-Show “Paytm” now correctly placed.)**

 CTC segmentation is more adaptive, making it well-suited to accented data.

 ---